Challenges and Opportunities for Hotel-to-Housing Conversions in NYC

 Additionally, Kazis’s working paper details other important considerations for the debate.
 First, the hotel industry provides numerous jobs in New York City, many of them unionized.
 Any reduction in the number of hotel rooms must account for the economic effects of losing those jobs, as well as the political support for protecting those jobs.
 Second, converting hotel rooms into affordable housing units presents a complicated financial endeavor, especially as hotels’ economic future looks brighter in light of the ongoing recovery from the pandemic.
 Policymakers will need to think carefully about when hotel conversions are a better use of scarce funds than other affordable housing opportunities.
 Third, different considerations apply to the use of hotels to provide supportive housing.
 Supportive housing is treated differently under New York City’s zoning regulations, in ways that may make conversions of hotels to supportive housing more feasible on certain sites.

 The pandemic has created an opportunity to convert unused hotel rooms into new housing units, but that opportunity is limited.
-The information provided in this working paper will help policymakers perform the tricky balancing acts involved in assessing when hotel conversions should be pursued.
+The information provided in this white paper will help policymakers perform the tricky balancing acts involved in assessing when hotel conversions should be pursued.